 Part I: Possession of Drug Paraphernalia Now Classified as a Class 3 Misdemeanor

-Until recently, Possession of Drug Paraphernalia, commonly known as PDP, has been classified as a Class 1 Misdemeanor in North Carolina.
-On December 1st of 2014, The North Carolina State Legislature reclassified PDP as a Class 3 Misdemeanor IF the paraphernalia was being used in conjunction with marijuana.
+Possession of Drug Paraphernalia, commonly known as PDP, has been classified as a Class 1 Misdemeanor in North Carolina.
+However, on December 1 2014, The North Carolina State Legislature reclassified PDP as a Class 3 Misdemeanor if the paraphernalia was being used in conjunction with marijuana.
 If the PDP was being used in conjunction with any other drug, it is still a Class 1 Misdemeanor.

 What is considered Drug Paraphernalia?

 Depending on the offense, the courts can impose a range of sentencing.
 The sentencing is broken down into three levels, all of which are based upon the number of convictions received prior to the offense being sentenced.
-Misdemeanor punishments can include fines, community service, probation, imprisonment and more.
-See potential sentences for the following misdemeanors…
+All misdemeanor punishments can include fines, community service, probation, imprisonment and more.

 - Class A1 Misdemeanor Offense: Up to 150 Days of community, intermediate or active punishment